VSR: Virtual studio 3-D reconstruction and relighting with real image-based relighting

 (2) Producing a several datasets to support future work

-This application area is Virtual Studio (VS) film production as:
+This application area is Virtual Production (VP) as:

-(1) VS production relies on RIC-IBL sources for in-camera lighting effects
+(1) VP relies on RIC-IBL sources for in-camera lighting effects

-(2) VS production is extremely costly and so the proposed model works towards more accessible filmmaking
+(2) VP is extremely costly and so the proposed model works towards more accessible filmmaking

-(3) VS technology is primitive with a high reliance on preproduction stage and background design.
+(3) VP technology is primitive with a high reliance on pre-production and background and lighting design.
 So, production pipelines do not yet consider the variety of tasks that could be automated.
-This includes the work investigated in this paper
+This includes photorealistic footage relighting.

 As we tie together Graphics, VS filmmaking and Gaussian Splatting, it is important to outline what this paper is and is not.